-- E. Upon completion of any additional investigation requested by the Board and the reporting of any additional information by the Chief of Police and/or assigned civilian Investigator, the CPCRB shall reconsider the [case] complaint for the purpose of issuing a final recommendation. - F. The CPCRB shall issue [a] its recommendation to the Chief of Police within [30] thirty days of the presentation of the completed investigation by the Chief and/or police investigator and, where applicable the assigned Civilian Investigator. - G. The recommendation that the charges contained in the complaint are [either]

-Substantiated, [or] Unsubstantiated, [or] Unfounded, Exonerated or that No Finding can be made shall require an [majority] affirmative vote of [four] three members. - H. The recommendation of the CPCRB shall be in writing and shall be communicated to the Chief of Police by the Chair. - The CPCRB's written [report] recommendation shall include a narrative of the discussion, reflecting the concerns and considerations of the members in reaching the recommendation.
+- E. Upon completion of any additional investigation requested by the [Board] CPCRB and/or assigned Civilian Investigator, and the reporting of any additional information by the Chief of Police and/or assigned police investigator and the assigned Civilian Investigator, the CPCRB shall reconsider the [case] complaint for the purpose of issuing a final recommendation. - F. The CPCRB shall issue [a] its recommendation to the Chief of Police within [30] thirty days of the presentation of the completed investigation by the Chief and/or police investigator and, where applicable the assigned Civilian Investigator. - G. The recommendation that the charges contained in the complaint are [either] Substantiated, [or] Unsubstantiated, [or] Unfounded, Exonerated or that No Finding can be made shall require an [majority] affirmative vote of [four] three members. - H. The recommendation of the CPCRB shall be in writing and shall be communicated to the Chief of Police by the Chair. - The CPCRB's written [report] recommendation shall include a narrative of the discussion, reflecting the concerns and considerations of the members in reaching the recommendation.
 The written summary will also reflect any dissenting opinions presented during deliberations. - [J. The Chief of Police shall advise the Village Board, sitting as police commissioners, of the CPCRB's recommendation.
 The decision as to whether to pursue disciplinary charges shall be the Village Board's. - K. In cases where the CPCRB's recommendation differs from the Chief's, the Chair (or if unavailable the Vice-Chair) will accompany the Chief to meet with the Village Board.
 In order to clarify why different conclusions have been reached, The Village Board may question the Chair in a manner consistent with the questioning of the Chief.
-The questioning will take place under the supervision of the Village's Corporation Counsel.] - [L]1.
+The questioning will take place under the supervision of the Village's Corporation Counsel.]

+- [L]1.
 In no event shall the review by the CPCRB impede or otherwise prevent the filing of disciplinary charges within the applicable statute of limitations. - [M]K. The Chief shall advise the CPCRB of the resolution of every complaint [and allegation] that has been reviewed by the CPCRB and every complaint that has been withdrawn.
-It is preferred that where a complainant has withdrawn, that the withdrawal be noted in writing signed by the complainant. - [N]L.The CPCRB may also issue recommendations to the Chief of Police and Village Board regarding practices, policies and procedures of the Police Department. - M. The complainant shall be provided with the results of the CPCRB's review no later than five business days after the matter is concluded.
+It is preferred that where a complaint has been withdrawn, that the withdrawal be noted in writing signed by the complainant. - [N]L.The CPCRB [may] also may issue recommendations to the Chief of Police and Village

-N. If the Office of the Westchester County District Attorney, Chief of Police or Federal Government special prosecutor upgrades an active CPCRB matter to a criminal investigation, the Chief of Police shall notify the CPCRB within five (5) business days.
+Board regarding practices, policies and procedures of the Police Department. - M. The complainant shall be provided with the results of the CPCRB's review no later than five business days after the review is concluded. - N. If the Office of the Westchester County District Attorney, Chief of Police or Federal Government special prosecutor upgrades an active CPCRB matter to a criminal investigation, the Chief of Police shall notify the CPCRB within five (5) business days.
 The complaint will no longer be reviewed by the CPCRB and the log will be notated accordingly.
 The complainant will be notified should the complaint be removed from the CPCRB's review.

-§ 8-14 [Annual report] Reporting.
+§ 8-[14] 15 [Annual report] Reporting.